Viscous heat backflow and temperature resonances in extreme thermal conductors: Comparison between viscous, inviscid, and diffusive relaxations

 \subsection{Diffusive (Fourier) relaxation}

 We show in Fig.~\ref{fig:figFourier} that temperature oscillations do not emerge from Fourier's law.
-This behavior was trivially expected from an analytical analysis of Fourier's diffusive equation, $C\frac{\partial T}{\partial t}{-} \sum_{ij}\kappa^{ij}\frac{\partial^2 T}{\partial r^ir^y} = 0$, whose smoothing property \cite{skinner_university_nodate} implies that the evolution of a positive temperature perturbation relaxes to equilibrium decaying in a monotonic way.
-Also, within Fourier's law the heat flux has one single component proportional to the temperature gradient, so heat backflow is impossible.
+This behavior was trivially expected from an analytical analysis of Fourier's diffusive equation, $C\frac{\partial T}{\partial t}{-} \kappa^{ij}\frac{\partial^2 T}{\partial r^ir^j} = 0$, whose smoothing property \cite{skinner_university_nodate} implies that the evolution of a positive temperature perturbation relaxes to equilibrium decaying in a monotonic way.
+Consequently, within Fourier's law heat backflow does not emerge.